PASSIONLab/HUNTRESS/README.md

 ### List of tuneable parameters and their default values

+- '--i' Path to the input file
+- '--o' Path to the output file

-- '--nofcpus' defines the number of cpus to be used for tuning in parallel.
+- '--c' defines the number of cpus to be used for tuning in parallel.
 Default is 7

 - '--algorithmchoice' defines the version of the algorithm to be used.
            = "FN" for matrices that only have false negatives